QuidLabs/IMO/README.md

 one's ROI vs. `AVG_ROI`, by
 absorbing liabilties upon
 maturity, when any holder
 may `redeem` 1 QD for $1.

+This is also the reason that
+spreading liquidations over
+time is possible as such...
-Voting incentivised by a 6
+voting is incentivised by a
-x 55k QD lotto, distributed
+6 x 55k QD lotto, dealt out
 in `onERC721Received`...

 - electric ignition system (nervous system):
   `deposit` ΞTH if nervous about its price,
-  or USDe to maximise your time value of $
+  or stables to maximise their time value of $

 - `repackNFT`: fuel management system...
    most of the functionality is internal (send